-I am an undergraduate student in the Cheriton School of Computer
+I am a final-year undergraduate student in the Cheriton School of Computer

 Science at the University of

-some of it officially, where I drank a lot of espresso and learnt a little
+officially, where I drank a lot of espresso and learnt a little quantum

-quantum computing.
-Then, I transitioned into thinking about computer security
+computing.
+Then, I transitioned into thinking about computer security and it

-and it seems to be my glass slipper.
+seems to be my glass slipper.
 Nowadays, I mostly think about (in alphabetical

 Hip peeps can send me a message on Keybase chat @sanketh (don’t forget to make the messages ).